Where you can go on holiday | Check FCDO updates before you travelFind out more

 It’s also important to keep across the UK’s government’s travel corridor list, and stay ahead of any entry requirements, such as pre-departure forms, for your destination.
 Some countries require a negative Covid-19 test result for all arrivals.
 Check Foreign, Commonwealth & Development Office (FCDO) advice before you book.

-TravelSupermarket currently compares 22 travel insurance providers - including Coverwise, Cover for You, Cedar Tree and RAC – that offer ‘Enhanced Covid-19 Cover’.
+Look for providers that offer ‘Enhanced Covid-19 Cover’ or similar.
 This can include cancellation cover if you were to contract Covid-19 within 14 days of your holiday and cannot travel.
 In addition, all policies on our platform cover you for medical if you were to contract Covid-19 while abroad.

 You should always ensure that your policy covers your needs.
 For example, the cancellation amount needs to cover the cost of your holiday.
 Your personal baggage allowance should cover the total cost of your possessions.